Today we will tell you how to photograph water splashes. See what’s behind successful water splash photography.

 To make water splashes, you can use various containers.
 For instance, you can use a black tray that’s approximately 40 cm x 39 cm x 6 cm.
 The height of the pipe from the water should be around 50 cm, but you can adjust this each time you do a session.
 Put a black piece of plastic at the bottom of the container to get clear reflections.
 If you want to shoot multicolor drop collisions, you can pick up a Three Valve Drip Kit.

-Set up the Time Machine
+Set up the Time Machine for splash pictures

 Using the Time Machine is simple.
 Just set the following parameters: